cemreefe/cemreefe.github.io/source/posts/2020/03/24/Mask detection using CV2 and a custom ML model trained from scratch.md

-## Mask detection using cv2 and training an ML model from scratch
+## Mask detection using CV2 and a custom ML model trained from scratch

+### Situation

 People started wearing masks in Istanbul during the coronavirus outbreak.
 After I realized this, I wanted to know what percentage of people were wearing masks and since I had all the time in the world due to schools getting cancelled, I took on this personal project.

 ![](/static/img/projects/mask_data.png){width=85%}

 I used OpenCV to detect people in a video stream provided by İBB (the metropolitan municipality of Istanbul).
 I saved the people detected in the last minute and when new detections arrived, I compared them with the saved images to avoid duplicates.

+### Shortcomings

+This was the beginning of Covid-19.
+So there weren't any models trained to locate/classify surgical masks.

+### Solution: DIY

 After collecting around 10,000 images, I needed to label them to train my mask detection model.
 So I wrote a simple GUI annotation tool to label images and save their labels into text files in csv format.